davidjfk/012_dentist_app/README_design_to_implement_dentist_app.md

             a) create form to add an appointment.
 Do this inside component 'CreateManualAppointmentAfterDentistAppHasStarted.js'.
 This component is a child  of component AddAppointment.js
             b) select / fill out data on the form (selectboxes and input fields).
-            c) (2do if time left: perform the validations before the saving the form.
+            c) (2do if time left: add the validations before saving the controlled form, acting as a feedforward.
+So as soon as you select a client, day and time, the system  can already check if the client-day-time combi is vacant or not.
+This can already happen before having selected a dentist or assistant.
 The form controls (e.g. selectbox, input field) instantly update local state.
-So after each change you can validate if the  input is valid.
-But at this stage you do not want alerts to pop up, but just a warning message instead )
+So after each change you can validate if the  input is (still) valid.
+But at this stage you do not want alerts to pop up, but just a warning message instead, for better usability )
             c) click 'save appointment'.
             d) in the onsubmit fn, do a preventDefault.
             e) inside the onSubmit fn body, call  addAppointment (see step 5 below)
+            f) perform the validations.
+If the data does not pass the validations, then an alert is shown with the text ''please check if client, dentist and/or assistant have an appointment on this day and time'.
+If so, then look at the current calendar view to check who has a double appointment, adjust the data and click 'save appointment' again.
-            f) to add another appointment by a dentist or assistant after the application has started, redo the steps b-e.
+            f) to add another appointment by a dentist or assistant after the application has started, redo the steps b-f.

         7. create fn addAppointment